Knicks fire David Fizdale, make Mike Miller interim coach - WHIZ News

 New York will turn to its 13th coach since Jeff Van Gundy resigned in the 2001-02 season.
 The Knicks have been one of the worst franchises in sports since, with just a single playoff series victory and a current stretch of six straight losing seasons.

-They believed a turnaround could come this summer, when they had enough money to sign two superstars after trading All-Star Kristaps Porzingis to Dallas last summer.
+They believed a turnaround could begin last summer, when they had enough money to sign two superstars after trading All-Star Kristaps Porzingis to Dallas last summer.

 But Kevin Durant and Kyrie Irving agreed to join Brooklyn in the opening hours of free agency and the Knicks had to move on to players that included Julius Randle, Bobby Portis, Taj Gibson and Marcus Morris — who largely play the same position.

-The Knicks host Indiana on Saturday, then begin a four-game trip Tuesday in Portland.
+The Knicks host Indiana on Saturday, then begin a four-game trip Tuesday night in Portland.

 Fizdale replaced Jeff Hornacek after Hornacek had also lasted only two seasons.
-Perry and Mills interviewed 11 candidates before choosing Fizdale, who also was a candidate for other jobs.
+Perry and Mills interviewed 11 candidates before choosing Fizdale, who also was in the running for other jobs.

-Miller joined the Knicks staff this season after four years in charge of the Westchester Knicks.
+Miller joined the New York’s staff this season after four years in charge of the Westchester Knicks.
 He led the NBA G League franchise to a 108-92 (.540) record and was the league’s coach of the year in 2017-18.